• Jan 02, 2026

 FAQ

-The UN Sanctions List is a UN-issued list of countries and individuals that face economic, trade, or diplomatic limitations due to their criminal or peace-violating activity.
+The UN sanctions list is a UN-issued list of individuals and legal entities, or other groups, that face economic, trade, or diplomatic limitations due to l or peace- or international law-violating activity.

 • What are the different types of UN sanctions?